SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/configuration/transition/action.md

 </figure>

-## Assign Team​
+## Assign Team

-When changing the stage of the document places Users in a set of Teams​.
+When changing the stage of the document places Users in a set of Teams.

+Below are the parameters available to execute the query:
 <table className="custom-table">
     <thead>
         <tr>